cdklabs/construct-hub-webapp/docs/analytics.md

 ### Are people aware of the hub?

-The hub should serve the entire ecosystem and consistently attract new users.
+**Why:** The hub should serve the entire ecosystem and consistently attract new users.

 To answer this, we need to understand whether new people are discovering the hub.
 Normally this is done by making sure that the amount of daily active users increases over time.